 Federal Rules Submission

-Our empirical research has been accepted by the federal judiciary for formal consideration.
+Our empirical research has been submitted to the Advisory Committee on Bankruptcy Rules for consideration.

 Suggestion 26-BK-3

-Accepted March 23, 2026 by the Advisory Committee on Bankruptcy Rules.
-Proposes automated screening of Section 1328(f) discharge eligibility at the point of case filing, supported by analysis of 4.9 million FJC records across all 94 federal districts.
+Docketed March 23, 2026 by the Advisory Committee on Bankruptcy Rules.
+Proposes automated screening of Section 1328(f) discharge eligibility at the point of case filing, supported by analysis of 8 million FJC records across all 94 federal districts.

 Reports